 Molds are fungi that grow on moist, warm organic matter.
 Because it is quite rare to find Stachybotrys, which is considered “black mold,” in your house.
 We will discuss the 4 genus of mold that are commonly found indoors though there are over 100,000 species of mold.

 Here’s a rundown:

 Alternaria is typically found on plant tissue, decaying wood, and foods.
 Therefore it can grow thick colonies which are usually green, grey, or black.
 So you may find it where water condenses on window frames, bad shower installations, or the drip pan of an AC unit.

 Alternaria spores are one of the most common & potent indoor and outdoor airborne allergens.
 Additionally, Alternaria sensitization has been determined to be one of the most important factors in the onset of childhood asthma.

 You might find the green, grey, or black growth of Aspergillus in your house on damp walls, wallpaper, drywall, carpet and mattress dust, upholstered-furniture dust, HVAC insulation, furnace filters and fans, humidifier water, and decomposing wood.
 For folks with weakened immune systems, breathing in Aspergillus spores can cause an infection in the lungs or sinuses which can spread to other parts of the body.
 And may include hearing problems or even hearing loss.
 A species of Aspergillus is used to make sake.
 Who thinks of this stuff?

-Because cladosporium likes to live in wet corners you will find it along the caulking.
-Or on the tiles in your shower or bath And on shower curtains, in insulation, window frames.
+Because Cladosporium likes to live in wet corners you will find it along with the caulking.
+Or on the tiles in your shower or bath and on shower curtains, in insulation, window frames.
 Similar to the other molds we’re talking about here, it’s white, grey, green, or black.
 The airborne spores of Cladosporium species may cause infections in the sinuses and lungs, or skin and toenails.

-So, if you think you have it, and you can feel it, what’s next.
+So, if you think you are getting that musty smell, and you can feel it, what’s next?